 The historical marker for Fort Sullivan, erected in 2000.

 The old Naval Prison, commonly referred to as "The Castle", is closed to the general public.
-It recieved its first military prisoners in 1908 after replacing a temporary stockade called Camp Long that was used for 1,612 Spanish POW's in 1898.
-(A Marine detachment from the Boston Naval Shipyard provided guard detail in 1898.)
+It recieved its first military prisoners in 1908 after replacing a temporary stockade called Camp Long that was used for 1,612 Spanish naval POW's in July-September 1898.
+The camp was named after Secretary of the Navy John Long.
+(A Marine detachment from the Boston Naval Shipyard provided guard detail for the camp in 1898.)
 The central turreted structure of the prison was added in 1912.